agentmodels/agentmodels.org/chapters/3c-pomdp.md

 var numberOfTrialsList = _.range(15).slice(2);
 var runtimes = map(getRuntime, numberOfTrialsList);
 viz.line(numberOfTrialsList, runtimes);

-// note: this takes approximately 20 seconds to run
 ~~~~

-Scaling is much worse in the number of arms:
+Scaling is much worse in the number of arms.
+The following may take over a minute to run:

 <!-- bandit_scaling_number_of_arms -->